 Field-hunting tip

-Look in cv3 carbonaceous chondrite meteorite country — that is the host setting where steinhardtite typically forms.
+Look in cv3 carbonaceous chondrite meteorite country, the host setting where steinhardtite typically forms.
 If you start seeing khatyrkite, cupalite, spinel in float, you are in the right ground.
 Field specimens usually show a granular, microscopic inclusions habit, so train your eye for that shape before scanning the outcrop.